Women expected to sue Jeffrey Epstein's estate over sexual abuse claims

 A document filed by Epstein’s lawyers last month listed his total assets at about $559 million, including two private islands and four homes.
 One residence, on the Upper East Side of Manhattan, is worth an estimated $77 million.

 Kaplan represents a woman described in the criminal indictment against Epstein as a minor victim.
-The unidentified woman was recruited to engage in sex acts with Epstein around 2002, when she was 14, and paid hundreds of dollars for each encounter with the financier, according to the indictment.
+The unidentified woman was recruited to engage in sex acts with Epstein around 2002, when she was 14, and was paid hundreds of dollars for each encounter with the financier, according to the indictment.

-Another lawsuit could come from Jennifer Araoz, a woman who said in an interview aired on NBC last month that she was recruited outside her New York City school to spend time with Epstein, and eventually give him massages, when she was 14.
+Another lawsuit could come from Jennifer Araoz, a woman who said in an interview on NBC last month that she was recruited outside her New York City school to spend time with Epstein, and eventually give him massages, when she was 14.

 “This week, we intend to pursue justice for our client, Jennifer Araoz, and hold accountable those who enabled Mr. Epstein’s criminal activity,” Araoz’ lawyer, Dan Kaiser, said in a statement on Sunday.
 “Jennifer deserves her day in court.”